Sean700/MS1/README.md

 # MS1 Project
-Create and develop a website for celiacs.
+Create and develop a website for celiac.
 Have all dishes and recipes gluten free.
 Make the website a one-stop website for all who require gluten-free diets.
-Have categories for **Baking, Main-Dishes, Breakfast, Deserts** and **Snacks**
+Have categories for **Baking, Main-Dishes, Breakfast, Deserts** and **Snacks. ** Make sure that the website is easy to navigate and has a very good UX.
+To ensure a good, functional UX many considerations have been taken into account, (See below).
+The objective is to have a clean, crisp and operational website with all links working well and users find it informative.
+Have a website that has a good relationship with the user and they feel comfortable within the website.

+All content in the website will be targeting people who require **gluten-free** recipes.
+I chose this as I have been recently diagnosed with celiac disease and have had to alter my diet over the past few months.
+Lots of good websites exist with great interactive experience.
+However, I wanted to create a website that is totally dedicated to gluten-free recipes.
+This helps me in my search for new ideas and recipes to try and store in my files.
+In completing this project idea, I hope to have created a functional, user-friendly experience website for all who demand gluten-free recipes and diets.

 # UX